jacoblapworth/akahu-sdk-swift/src/react/avatar.md

 	imageUrl="https://s3.amazonaws.com/uifaces/faces/twitter/kerihenare/48.jpg" />
 ```

-If the image supplied to the avatar fails to load, the default avatar will be displayed as a fallback.
+If the image supplied to `XUIAvatar` fails to load, the default avatar will be displayed as a fallback.
 If you need to handle other behaviour, you can also provide an `onError` handler.

 ```
 const { Component } = require ('react');